 Set round its natural harbour the picturesque town of Portree is the island's largest community.
 The name of the town means the "King's Port" following a visit by King James V in 1540.
 Today the pretty painted houses which surround the harbour give Portree an old fashioned appeal.
 During our stop there will be time to explore the town and browse the interesting shops that surround Sumerled Square.

-The next part of our excursion is to the famed Trotternish Peninsula.
+This morning we tour the famed Trotternish Peninsula.
 From Portree we travel northwards to the little ferry port of Uig from where ferries sail to the Outer Herbrides.
 At little Kilmuir there is a monument to Flora MacDonald who, famously, assisted Bonnie Prince Charlie to escape the Government Troops who were hunting for him.